Vector theory of gravity: Universe without black holes and solution of dark energy problem: Summary

-Finally, we want to emphasize that vector gravity and general relativity are constructed in a unique way and have no adjustable parameters.
-Thus, both theories make fixed predictions and every new test of the theory is potentially a deadly test.
-A verified discrepancy between observation and prediction would kill the theory.
-Despite of fundamental differences, vector gravity and general relativity yield for the experimentally tested regimes quantitatively very close predictions which allowed both theories to hold up under extensive experimental scrutiny.
+Despite fundamental differences, vector gravity and general relativity yield for the experimentally tested regimes quantitatively very close predictions which allowed both theories to hold up under extensive experimental scrutiny.
 In order to determine whether gravitational field has a vector or a tensor origin additional tests are required.
 Such tests are crucial for understanding of our Universe.

+In Section \ref{GWtest} we propose an experiment which can rule out one of the two theories in the next few years.
+The test is based on measurement of the gravitational wave propagation direction relative to the interferometer arms using several instruments and can be performed in a joint run of the LIGO-Virgo interferometer network.
+Such joint runs can start in 2017 when Virgo instrument will reach the required sensitivity.

-Although it is remarkable that general relativity (GR), born 100 years ago, has managed to pass many unambiguous observational and experimental tests, it actually requires patches.
+Although it is remarkable that general relativity (GR), born 100 years ago, has managed to pass many unambiguous observational and experimental tests, it actually has unwanted issues.
 For example,

-\begin{itemize} \item GR is not compatible with quantum mechanics.
-String theory and loop quantum gravity are attempts to patch it.
-On the contrary, quantum vector gravity is equivalent to QED and, thus, it is renormalizable theory - no patch is needed.